DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 POWER OVER ETHERNET (PoE)

-- PoE allows Power Sourcing Equipment (PSE) to provide POWER to Powered Devices (PD) over an ETHERNET cable
+- PoE allows Power Sourcing Equipment (PSE) to provide power to Powered Devices (PD) over an ethernet cable
-- Typically, the PSE is a switch and the PDs are IP phones, IP CAMERAS, WIRELESS ACCESS POINTS, etc.
+- Typically, the PSE is a switch and the PDs are IP phones, IP cameras, wireless access points, etc.
-- The PSE receives AC POWER from the outlet, converts it to DC POWER, and supplies that DC POWER to the PDs
+- The PSE receives AC POWER from the outlet, converts it to DC POWER, and supplies that DC power to the PDs

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4229e398-a50e-487c-adf3-66b235ea9189)

-- TOO much electrical current can damage electrical DEVICES
+- Too much electrical current can damage electrical devices
-- PoE has a process to determine if a CONNECTED DEVICE needs power and how much it needs.
+- PoE has a process to determine if a connected device needs power and how much it needs.
     - When a DEVICE is connected to a PoE-Enabled PORT, the PSE (switch) sends LOW POWER SIGNALS, monitors the response, and determines how much power the PD needs
-    - If the DEVICE needs POWER, the PSE supplies the POWER to allow the PD to boot
+    - If the DEVICE needs POWER, the PSE supplies the power to allow the PD to boot
-    - The PSE continues to monitor the PD and SUPPLY the required amount of POWER (but not too much!)
+    - The PSE continues to monitor the PD and SUPPLY the required amount of power (but not too much!)
-- *POWER POLICING* can be configured to prevent a PD from taking TOO much POWER
+- *POWER POLICING* can be configured to prevent a PD from taking too much power
     - 'power inline police' configures power policing with the default settings:  disable the PORT and send a SYSLOG message if a PD draws too much power
         - Equivalent to 'power inline police action err-disable'
         - The INTERFACE will be put in an ‘error-disabled’ state and can be re-enabled with 'shutdown' followed by 'no shutdown'

     ![image](https://github.com/psaumur/CCNA/assets/106411237/59914c0d-2c0e-4952-a4af-1f7ada02002d)
-    -  'power inline police action log' does NOT shut down the INTERFACE if the PD draws too much power.
-It WILL restart the INTERFACE and send a SYSLOG message
+    -  'power inline police action log' does NOT shut down the interface if the PD draws too much power.
+It WILL restart the interface and send a SYSLOG message

     ![image](https://github.com/psaumur/CCNA/assets/106411237/9717fb1e-9129-41f9-90bb-613c2bdee460)